F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

-   Support for Google StackDriver is available in TS 1.8.0 and later.
+   Support for Google StackDriver/Cloud Monitoring is available in TS 1.8.0 and later.

 ..
 NOTE:: Google recently changed the name of their StackDriver product to Cloud Operations Suite with the monitoring product named *Cloud Monitoring*.